-The inspiration for my Vegan Chickpea Burger
+The inspiration for my Chickpea Green Garden Burger

 The recipe for the original burger mix had a chickpea and zucchini base but also a whole lot of feta and parmesan.
-My goal was to eliminate the cheese but still bring that sharp salty and savoury flavour to the chickpea burger.
+My goal was to eliminate the cheese but still bring that sharp salty and savoury flavour to the chickpea burger while keeping it green.
 A result easily achieved with nutritional yeast which is also a good protein source.
-And I definitely didn’t hold back on the ginger, garlic and spices.
+And I definitely didn't hold back on the ginger, garlic and spices.
 Because with anything that needs to be pan-fried, one must always remember that the flavour dulls after cooking.
-So to ensure that you don’t have bland burger patties, you must always amp up the spices in the mix.
+So to ensure that you don't have bland burger patties, you must always amp up the spices in the mix.

 There are three vegan burger recipes I have created and cook regularly.
 This Vegan Chickpea Green Garden Burger, the super delicious Vegan Beetroot Burger and the Sweet Potato Red Kidney Bean Burger from my cookbook Tasty Express.
 All three have very different flavour profiles and I can't really decide which one is my absolute favourite.
 But today's Vegan Chickpea Burger comes very close and I especially love how much tastier it becomes with all the sauces and condiments.